-Tasks & Functions
+Tasks and Functions

 At the company level, a risk manager must create and implement a risk management plan, which includes a process for handling risks in all business areas.
 Risk managers evaluate risk management plan results and organize the official reporting of risks throughout the company.

 To be an effective risk manager, an individual must have knowledge of all areas of a given business, such as marketing, production or human resources, as well as how risks can arise in different situations, whether due to human error or outside forces.
 Risk managers must be effective communicators, and may have to communicate and implement a plan across a culturally diverse group of people.

-Industrial certification by an organization concerned with the job of risk management is another way risk managers identify themselves as qualified for a specific position.
+Professional certification by one or more risk management professional organizations is another way risk managers identify themselves as qualified for a specific position.
 One well-known risk management certification is the Financial Risk Manager, or FRM, professional designation awarded by the Global Association of Risk Professionals.